DakonVoller/trk_jupyter_lab_template/about_datalumina_template.md

 This project template is a simplified version of the [Cookiecutter Data Science](https://cookiecutter-data-science.drivendata.org) template, created to suit the needs of Datalumina and made available as a GitHub template.

 ## Adjusting .gitignore
+* [ TRK we will distribute some data files using git either to work on them or as examples.
+If you are not the data manager then use scratch_data. ]

 Ensure you adjust the `.gitignore` file according to your project needs.
 For example, since this is a template, the `/data/` folder is commented out and data will not be exlucded from source control: